GXM1141/MA-GCL/README.md

-Source code for Model Augmented Graph Contrastive Learning
+Source code for Model Augmention Tricks for Graph Contrastive Learning (AAAI2023)

 For example, to run MA-GCL under Cora, execute: